Official: Nearly 1K homes destroyed in Colorado wildfire

 At least seven people were injured in the wildfire that erupted in and around Louisville and Superior, neighboring towns about 20 miles (32 kilometers) northwest of Denver with a combined population of 34,000.
 More than 500 homes were feared destroyed.

-The blaze, which burned at least 9.4 square miles (24 square kilometers), was no longer considered an immediate threat.
+The blaze, which burned at least 9.4 square miles (24 square kilometers), was no longer considered an immediate threat — especially after an overnight dumping of snow and frigid temperatures Saturday.
+The bitter cold compounded the misery of Colorado residents who started off the new year trying to salvage what remains of their homes.

-Families forced to flee the flames with little warning began returning to their neighborhoods Friday to find a patchwork of devastation.
-On some blocks, homes reduced to smoking ruins stood next to ones practically unscathed by the fires.
+At least 6 inches (0.15 meters) of snow and temperatures in the single digits cast an eerie scene amid still-smoldering remains of homes.
+Despite the shocking change in weather, the smell of smoke still permeated empty streets blocked off by National Guard troops in Humvees.

-“For 35 years I walked out my front door, I saw beautiful homes,” Eric House said.
-“Now when I walk out, my home’s standing.
-I walk out my front door and this is what I see.”
+Utility crews struggled to restore electricity and gas service to homes that survived, and dozens of people lined up to get donated space heaters, bottled water and blankets at Red Cross shelters.
+Xcel Energy urged other residents to use fireplaces and wood stoves to stay warm and keep their pipes at home from freezing.

 Ninety percent of Boulder County is in severe or extreme drought, and it hadn’t seen substantial rainfall since mid-summer.
 Denver set a record for consecutive days without snow before it got a small storm on Dec.
 10, its last snowfall before the wildfires broke out.